Biscotti And Homemade Chai

 This post may contain affiliate links.
 Please read my disclosure policy.

 The base recipe for these vanilla-almond biscotti (pictured above) can be adapted to all tastes.
-If you’re still looking for something to give your mother, or somebody else’s, on Mother’s Day, try making these.
-The almonds, pistachios and craisins can be replaced with anything from chocolate chips to macadamia nuts to shredded coconut.
-Lemon and orange zests add a nice touch as well.
+Know that the nuts can be replaced with any you like and additions such as dried fruit, chocolate chips, and coconut are all welcomed.
+Lemon and/or orange zest add a nice touch as well.

-And the dark chocolate, I think, pairs best with the vanilla-almond biscotti.
-I use the large white and dark chocolate disks from Nuts to You for the glazes — regular chips probably work fine, but the Nuts to You chips harden relatively quickly, making the finished biscotti easy to store.
+I like using the large white and dark chocolate disks from Nuts to You for the glazes.
+Regular chips probably work fine, but the Nuts to You chips harden relatively quickly, making the finished biscotti easy to store.
 Fante’s sells a similar brand as well.

 To really spoil a mother this Sunday, make her a fresh batch of chai tea.
 Chill the tea in an old fashioned milk carafe, and adorn it with a festive bow.
 This recipe yields 8 cups, equal to about 16 servings, enabling the recipient to enjoy chai tea for weeks after Mother’s Day.

 The chai can be served hot, with steamed milk, or cold, over ice.
 A relatively new appliance, the Nespresso Aeroccino — my new favorite gadget — has enabled me to create tasty chai tea lattes at home.
 While this tool froths milk nicely, however, it is not critical — the chai, when warmed or chilled with equal parts milk, tastes equally satisfying.